 The safety and security of your son along with all of our students, faculty, staff and visitors is a priority for the Administration of our school.
 In fact, safety and security in our school and around our campus is a hallmark of our culture.
 Unlike many grade schools and high schools, Saint Ignatius High School operates more like a small college than a traditional high school.
-With 22 acres and over 20 buildings, most of which house student activities, we take a multi layered approach to campus security.
+With 23 acres, 19 buildings and three athletic fields, most of which house student activities, we take a multi layered approach to campus security.
 This page provides an overview of our Campus Security including some of the people, processes and technologies in place to support it.
 These items, plus many more will be reviewed with your son during the first week of school as part of an all school Security Briefing.
 We are providing this information for your reference so that you can discuss with your son as appropriate.
 Please take the time to read through this information and do not hesitate to reach out with questions.
 Pertinent contact information is included below.

 Campus Security Team

-– Under the leadership of Director of Campus Security Cesar Herrera (retired Cleveland Police Detective and Cuyahoga County Special Deputy) and School Resource Officer Freddy Diaz (active Cleveland Police Officer), our team of Campus Security Officers is on duty from 5:30 a.m. to 10:30 p.m.
-Monday through Saturday and 9 a.m. to 5 p.m.
-Sundays.
+– Under the leadership of Director of Campus Security Timothy Higgins (retired Sergeant of the Cleveland Police Department) and School Resource Officer Freddy Diaz (active Cleveland Police Officer), our team of Campus Security Officers is on duty from 5:30 a.m. to 11 p.m.
+Monday through Friday and 6 a.m. to 10 p.m.
+Saturdays and Sundays.
 In addition, each school day, our Campus Security team is supplemented with off duty, uniformed/armed Cleveland Police Officers.
 We encourage our students to say hello and engage with our Campus Security Officers and Cleveland Police Officers.

 - Contacting Campus Security – The Campus Security phone number is 216.375.6509 and is monitored during the hours noted above.
 You and your son are welcome to call this number with any question or concern.
 This number is printed on the back of every Student ID card and as a best practice, we encourage everyone to put this number in their phone and list it as “AAA Campus Security” so it appears at the top of their contact list.